Just What the Doctor Ordered—Why Medical Manufacturers Need Next-Gen Production Monitoring

 Because the Datanomix platform calculates machine costs for every job, manufacturers have an established basis for improving job costing.
 The Datanomix Quote Calibration report shows the actual cost of production, the potential cost, and the overall opportunity for increased profitability.

 “When we price our jobs, we always use data from past jobs to make sure we get the margins we need to be successful,” said Craig Michaud, director of engineering at ARCH Medical in Seabrook, New Hampshire.
-“When the job is not as profitable as we like, we go back and analyze whether it was a machine issue, the process was bad, or we just made a mistake on the quote.
+“When the job is not as profitable as we like, we analyze whether it was a machine issue, the process was bad, or we just made a mistake on the quote.
 Having all of the operational data from Datanomix—cycle times, utilization, alarm codes, and more—gives us deeper insights into every job so we can be more efficient when we quote.”

 Medical manufacturing needs modern solutions for collecting, storing, and analyzing data to make the best decisions regarding improving operations.
 Next-gen solutions like the Datanomix Automated Production Intelligence platform deliver deep insights and real-time operational observations without extracting data and using BI tools or spreadsheets.
 Instead of data wrangling and crunching, medical manufacturers can focus on their workflows and getting life-saving medical parts out the door.